armory/minnaker/readme.md

 **Also known as Mini-Spinnaker.
 Also known as Minnaker (with some indeterminate number of 'n's in the middle).

+This is currently intended for POCs and trying out Spinnaker.

 ## Background

 * Given a single Linux machine (currently tested with Ubuntu 18.04 and Debian 10)